BirdiePeep/UnityLight2d/README.md

 - Copy this project directory anywhere into your assets.
 - Select the "UniveralRenderPipelineAsset_Renderer" that was created earlier.
 - From the inspector, click the + symbol to add a new feature and select "Light2d Feature".
+- (Optional) Copy or merge the Gizmos folder into the root Assets directory.
+This will add small icons in the editor for light sources.
 - Everything is setup, now you are ready to use the package.

 HOW TO USE